Queensland Murray-Darling Basin

 Murray-Darling Basin Plan

-The Murray-Darling Basin Plan (Basin Plan) is the overarching plan to manage the basin as a whole connected system.
+The Murray-Darling Basin Plan (Basin Plan) is the overarching plan to manage the basin as a whole and connected system.
 It was agreed to in 2012 by all the basin jurisdictions.

 The Basin Plan sets the amount of water that can sustainably be taken from the basin each year as well as water recovery targets.
 The Australian Government is responsible for recovering the water to achieve the Basin Plan water recovery targets by June 2024.
 Read more information on the Australian Government's water recovery program.